shpml/fundamentals/08_chapter/07_exercise.md

    if `x` is 50, the expression should evaluate to 60.<br>
    Test your answer by replacing the `/* Your Expression */` comment in the JavaScript tab with `x = someValue;`, clicking the `run` button, writing your expression in the console tab, and typing `enter` or `return`.

-2) Now, replace that first expression with an expression that evaluates to triple the value of `x` plus five;<br>
+2) Now, replace that first expression with an expression that evaluates to triple the value of `x` plus 5;<br>
    if `x` is 5, the expression should evaluate to 20;<br>
    if `x` is 10, the expression should evaluate to 35.<br>
    What happens if you set `x` to 100?
 Does the expression work like you'd expect?